-Located adjacent to the Kyoto Imperial Palace in central Kyoto, the Kyoto State Guest House is easily accessible by public transport from within the city.
+Located adjacent to Kyoto Imperial Palace, Kyoto State Guest House is easily accessible by public transport from within the city.

 A taxi from Kyoto Station takes about 20 minutes.

-The Kyoto State Guest House officially opened in 2005 and welcomes international guests and foreign dignitaries in its beautiful Japanese-style reception spaces.
+Kyoto State Guest House officially opened in 2005 and welcomes guests from all over the world in its beautiful Japanese-style reception spaces.
 It was built to deepen the understanding of Japan's history and culture and help build stronger relationships with other nations.
-While the building is made from steel-reinforced concrete, the interior is richly decorated in wood to infuse it with Japanese feel.
+While the building is made from steel-reinforced concrete, the interior is richly decorated in wood to infuse it with a sense of Japanese culture.

 Traditional craftsmanship is widely applied to the building and furnishing.
-Ikebana flower arrangements are displayed whenever foreign dignitaries are being welcomed.
+Ikebana flower arrangements are displayed whenever guests are being welcomed.

-The Kyoto State Guest House is open to the public when not in use for the accommodation and reception of state guests and official guests.
-Advance reservation through the Kyoto State Guest House website is recommended but not required.
+Kyoto State Guest House is open to the public when not in use for receiving guests.
+Advance reservation through Kyoto State Guest House website is recommended but not required.
 You can sign in at the reception on the same day, but priority is given to those with a reservation.

-There are two types of visit which vary depending on the public opening period: a self-guided tour and a guided tour.
-English Guided tours are available once a day at 12:00 p.m. and last one hour.
+There are two types of visits which vary depending on the public opening period: a self-guided tour and a guided tour.
+A guided tour in English by a Kyoto City-certified interpreter guide is available once a day at 12:00 p.m. and lasts one hour.

-The Kyoto State Guest House may close on short notice, so please be sure to check the calendar before you visit.
+Kyoto State Guest House may close on short notice, so please be sure to check the homepage before you visit.